brstothers/brstothers.github.io/README.md

 13. Copy the below example front matter block given and replace it with your own text.
 NOTE: The front matter block should be at the top of the index.md file.
     * ![Front matter](https://i.imgur.com/7tpsx19.gif)

 What is the the front matter block?
-It is used to set variables that allow for more customization,such as setting the title of a website.
+It is used to set variables that allow for more customization, such as setting the title of a website.
 Here is an example of what a front block looks like:

 ```
 ---